 - Operating expense assumptions are derived based on Meiji Yasuda Life's experience, and assumed future expense improvement is not reflected.
-The future inflation rate is assumed to be zero. - In accordance to the consumption tax law as of the valuation date, the consumption tax rate for setting expense assumptions is assumed to be 8% until March 31, 2017 and 10% from April 1, 2017 onwards. - A look-through adjustment for subsidiaries and affiliated companies is applied in all respects material to the total EEV.
+The future inflation rate is assumed to be zero. - The consumption tax rate applied in expense assumptions is set in accordance to the consumption tax law as of each valuation date.
+For the valuation date of March 31, 2018, it is assumed to be 8% until September 30, 2019 and 10% from October 1, 2019 onwards. - A look-through adjustment for subsidiaries and affiliated companies is applied in all respects material to the total EEV.